What you'll need

 - Click Save to Creative Cloud at the top-right of the browser screen, and save the shared assets to your Bayside library, if you have not already done so.

-- Select the Bayside library in the Dreamweaver CC Libraries panel.
+- Select the Bayside library in the Dreamweaver Libraries panel.
 You should see four images and six color swatches as shown in Figure 9.

 Let's begin by creating two HTML pages for the site.